Register to III Estonian Zero Waste Conference!

 The Living Library is a format where instead of books you can explore people and their stories.
 In our case these are people from different organisations working on zero waste and who have many experiences to share, both successes and failures.
 In the Living Library you can go from table to table, sit together with one of our “books”, and have a chat with them about their stories and ask them questions about these learnings.

-Confirmed “books” at the Living Library:
+Our “books” at the Living Library:

-Ismael Casotti Rienda from ZERO, Portual
+Ismael Casotti Rienda from ZERO, Portugal

 ZERO – Association for the Sustainability of the Earth System is a Portuguese non-profit organization of national level, engaged with five main areas/topics (Waste and Circular Economy, Water and Oceans, Climate Change-Energy and Mobility, Soil and Land Use, Biodiversity-Agriculture and Forestry).
 Our work is divided between the advocacy work (core business of the organisation) and project development and implementation, with strong interaction and engagement of national, regional and local stakeholders, such as public entities, municipalities, companies, schools and citizens.
 ZERO is a mentor organisation for both the Zero Waste Cities and Zero Waste Business programmes.